DataFire/Integrations/integrations/generated/azure_monitor_baseline_api/README.md

   * sensitivities `string`: The list of sensitivities (comma separated) to retrieve.
   * resultType `string` (values: Data, Metadata): Allows retrieving only metadata of the baseline.
 On data request all information is retrieved.
   * api-version **required** `string`: Client Api Version.
+  * metricnamespace `string`: Metric namespace to query metric definitions for.
+  * $filter `string`: The **$filter** is used to describe a set of dimensions with their concrete values which produce a specific metric's time series, in which a baseline is requested for.

 #### Output
 * output [BaselineResponse](#baselineresponse)